aereaco/datastar/sdk/java/README.md

 ###### Options

 - `onlyIfMissing` (boolean) Whether to merge the signal only if it does not already exist.
-If not provided, the Datastar client side will default to false, which will cause the data to be merged into the signals.
+If not provided, the Nexus-UX client side will default to false, which will cause the data to be merged into the signals.

 ```java
 MergeSignals event = MergeSignals.builder()